Basement Renovation Tips

 Do you need a home office or craft or workshop space?
 Can spaces do double duty?

-Once you’ve determined all the options and variations you want to have in the space we can then start putting together a plan that looks at the following:
+Once you’ve determined all the options and variations you want to have in your basement renovation we can start putting together a plan that looks at the following:

-One of the main renovation tips to consider upfront is your electrical needs.
+One of the main renovation tips for a basement is to consider upfront is your electrical needs.
 How you lay out and design your space dictates your electrical needs.
 Installing an electric or gas fireplace, hanging a wall mount TV, or installing a surround system will all dictate where you need electrical outlets.

 Laundry, bathroom, and basement kitchens will also have electrical needs.
 You’ll want to bring an electrician in at any early stage to evaluate the space.